Barsaat (1949 film): Plot

 The film revolves around two love stories.
 Pran (Raj Kapoor) and Reshma (Nargis) and Gopal (Prem Nath) and Neela (Nimmi).
 Two friends with contrasting personalities, the rich but sensitive Pran and the womanizing Gopal both have affairs with two mountain girls while holidaying in the valley of Kashmir.
 While Pran and Reshma's love is true and reciprocated, Gopal is a womanizing villain, who disregards the faithful Neela and condemns her to wait faithfully for his return with the barsaat (rainy season).
 Many plot intrigues follow through with Pran and Reshma facing many trials on the path of love, including parental opposition, accidents, and an attempted forced marriage of Reshma to an uncouth fisherman.
-The couple are finally reunited.
+But the couple are finally reunited.
 Gopal, on the other hand, finally becomes a reformed character and rushes to claim Neela, who has been pining away.
 Arriving there, he finds his love dead.
 The film ends with Gopal lighting Neela's funeral pyre as it finally rains.